draco2585/mcreatormod2/README.md

-i will try to add more compatibility for other mods looking for someone to make textures i will not pay you though so make a texture pack for this mod
+i will try to add more compatibility for other mods looking for someone to make textures i will not pay you though so make a texture pack for this mod this is registred under github.java sorry for any confusion i started the project with that anme